 Move over, Manhattan!
 In the past decade, the borough of Brooklyn has gone through an urban renaissance, claiming its status as one of America’s great destinations.
 However, a lot of first-time visitors to New York City only breeze through Brooklyn when they walk from lower Manhattan over the iconic Brooklyn Bridge, stopping only for a quick slice of pizza in the Dumbo neighborhood on the other side.

 But this borough of 2.6 million residents has plenty of star power in its own right.
-The borough that gave us Spike Lee, Bernie Sanders, Barbara Streisand, and The Notorious B.I.G. is more popular than ever, as people from around the world come to celebrate and share in its diversity, creativity, and one-of-a-kind spirit.
+The borough that gave us Spike Lee, Bernie Sanders, Barbra Streisand, and The Notorious B.I.G. is more popular than ever, as people from around the world come to celebrate and share in its diversity, creativity, and one-of-a-kind spirit.

 Like Manhattan, Brooklyn is its own collective of neighborhoods, each with its own history and culture, and each is worth a visit.
 Here’s part two of our guide to the Brooklyn neighborhoods you need to visit during your next visit to HI New York City (you can check out part one here).